-- Surface currents (hourly; HFR region wide at 6 km resolution, higher resolution for targeted areas of risk, buoys and drifters) - Surface conditions (hourly; ideally dispersed region wide to minimize model uncertainties an example density would approximate 1 asset per 50 miles of coastline); including - o water levels, - wave heights and directions as well as meteorological conditions up to 60 nm offshore to support new high resolution (gridded) forecasts for the Coastal Waters - Stream gauges for discharge in key major riverine systems.
+- Surface currents (hourly; HFR region wide at 6 km resolution, higher resolution for targeted areas of risk, buoys and drifters) - Surface conditions (hourly; ideally dispersed region wide to minimize model uncertainties - an example density would approximate 1 asset per 50 miles of coastline); including - o water levels. - wave heights and directions as well as meteorological conditions up to 60 nm offshore to support new high resolution (gridded) forecasts for the Coastal Waters - Stream gauges for discharge in key major riverine systems.

-4.16 PRODUCT AND SERVICES: Regional Sea Level Rise Inundation Simulator and Viewer sea level rise simulations beyond basic "flat-water" or "bathtub" approaches.
+4.16 PRODUCT AND SERVICES: Regional Sea Level Rise Inundation Simulator and Viewer

+Develop, using currently available and soon-to-be-delivered high-resolution elevation/bathymetric data and regional water level data, a regional approach to present sea level rise simulations beyond basic "flat-water" or "bathtub" approaches.
 This will take into account off-shore/on-shore water sources (coastal and riverine hydrology/hydrography) and interactions with coastal features (hardened structures, barrier beaches, etc.,) to provide a more accurate and functional representation of how changes in water levels will affect the coastal landscape of both the built and natural environments.